 Your doctor will talk with you about preparing for surgery.
 Follow all the instructions you’re given and be sure to:

 Tell your doctor about any medications, supplements, or herbs you take.
 This includes both prescription and over-the-counter items.

-Stop taking aspirin, ibuprofen, and naproxen as directed.
+Stop taking aspirin, ibuprofen, naproxen and other NSAIDs as directed.

 Arrange for an adult family member or friend to give you a ride home after surgery.